 (2) Fire Drills.

-(a) The [assisted living] program shall conduct fire drills at least quarterly on all shifts.
+(a) The assisted living program shall conduct fire drills at least quarterly on all shifts.

 (b) Documentation.
-The [assisted living] program shall:
+The assisted living program shall document and maintain on file for a minimum of 2 years:

-(i) Document completion of each drill;
+(i) [Document completion] Completion date and time of each drill;

-(ii) Have all staff who participated in the drill sign the document; [and]
+(ii) [Have all staff] Staff who participated in the drill [sign the document] , including signatures; [and]

-(iii) Document the fire scenario used in the drill;
+(iii) The fire scenario used in the drill;

-(iv) Document the steps taken by staff during the drill;
+(iv) The actions taken by staff during the drill;

-(v) Document the reaction of staff during the drill;
+(v)  Successful and non-successful actions taken by staff during the drill;and

-(vi) Document any opportunities for improvement identified as a result of the drill; and
+(vi) Opportunities for improvement identified as a result of the drill/

-[(iii)] (vii) Maintain the documentation on file for a minimum of 2 years.
+[(iii) Maintain the documentation on file for a minimum of 2 years].

 (3) Semiannual Disaster Drill.

-(a) The [assisted living] program shall conduct a semiannual emergency and disaster drill on all shifts during which it practices evacuating residents or sheltering in-place so that each is practiced at least one time a year.
+(a) The assisted living program shall conduct a semiannual emergency and disaster drill on all shifts during which it practices evacuating residents or sheltering in-place so that each is practiced at least one time a year.

 (b) The drills may be conducted via a table-top exercise if the program can demonstrate that moving residents will be harmful to the residents.

 (c) Documentation.
-The [assisted living] program shall:
+The assisted living program shall keep documents on file for a minimum of 2 years:

-(i) Document completion of each disaster drill or training session;
+(i) [Document completion] Completion date and time of each disaster drill or training session;

-(ii) Have all staff who participated in the drill or training sign the document;
+(ii) [Have all staff] Staff who participated in the drill or training [sign the document] , including signatures;

-(iii) Document the type of disaster utilized for the drill or training;
+(iii) Type of disaster utilized for the drill or training;

+(iv) Type of drill or training undertaken;

-(iv) Document the steps taken by staff during the drill or discussed during the training;
+(iv) Actions taken or discussed by staff during the drill or training;

-(v) Document the reaction of staff during the drill or training;
+(v) Successful and non-successful actions taken or discussed by staff during the drill or training; and

-[(iii)] (vi) Document any opportunities for improvement as identified as a result of the drill; and
+[(iii) Document any opportunities] (vi) Opportunities for improvement as identified as a result of the drill[; and] .

-[(iv)] (vii) Keep the documentation on file for a minimum of 2 years.
+[(iv) Keep the documentation on file for a minimum of 2 years].

 (4) The licensee shall cooperate with the local emergency management agency in emergency planning, training, and drills and in the event of an actual emergency.